gvjacob/temples/README.md

 #### `output`

-Path to output template file after compiled with provided key value pairs from the CLI.
+Path to output template file after compiling with provided key value pairs from the CLI.
 Temples will create any non-existent directories along the given path if needed.

 > Note: if you wish to use a key when defining `template` and `output`, you can wrap the values with quotes and use the same Handlebars syntax (e.g. “path/to/{{ module }}.js”).